Your decisions about your business model will demand key resources to make it run successfully.

-Now, ask yourself: what are the physical, intellectual, human and financial resources required to deliver what I’m promising.
+Now, ask yourself: what are the physical, intellectual, human, and financial resources required to deliver what I’m promising?
 Take into account all resources that are the core of your strategy and that couldn’t be taken out without ruining your plans.

-Then, for each key resource, identify what managerial actions are required to acquire and maintaining those assets.
+Then, for each key resource, identify what managerial actions are required to acquire and maintain those assets.
 In other words, besides knowing which are your key resources, you must define a strategy to manage them.

 That definition will serve to anticipate any setbacks on your current business model hypothesis, because of your key resources.